 Check with your local or regional council or organising committee to find out if there are any energy-efficiency resources available to you.

 The Clean Energy Finance Corporation has funded the Bankstown District Sports Club to support its energy-efficiency goals.
-The sports club will save more than 6.6% on energy costs by installing a new chiller system that is 50% more efficient than the current system.
+The sports club installed a new chiller system that is 50% more efficient than the current system.

 Supply chain and logistics